mne-tools/mne-python/doc/source/manual/cookbook.rst

 Guide, Neuromag P/N NM20419A-A contains a detailed description of this task.
 Employ the images in the set ``mri/T1-neuromag/sets/COR.fif`` for the alignment.
-Check the alignment carefully using the digitization data included in the measurement file as described in Section 5.3.1 of the above manual.
+Check the alignment carefully using the digitization data included in the measurement file as described in :ref:`BJEBIBAI`.1 of the above manual.
 Save the aligned description file in the same directory as the original description file without the alignment information but under a different name.